somdeepjana/DSA/codingminutes-algorithms-levelup/bit-manupulation/reamde.md

 first create number whose last `j` bits are 0 and rest is 1 like this `(~0) << (j+1)`, `+1` because the range is inclusive so we are going to clear the j'th bit as well.

-then another number whose last i'th bit is 1 and rest is 0 like this `(1<<i) - 1`, here `1 << i` put 1 at i'th position and subtracting 1 will make i'th bit 0 and all the bit's after that 1.
+then another number whose last i'th bit is 1 and rest is 0 like this `(1<<i) - 1`, here `1 << i` put 1 at i'th position and subtracting 1 will make i'th bit 0 and all the bit's after that to 1.  means `0b0010 1 000 -1` will be `0b0010 0 111`

 now `or` `|` operation between theses two will give a number whose starting from MSB before j all bit's are set to 1 and j to i all bit's are set to 0 then after i to LSB all are set to 1 again. `&` operation with this number will clear out all the bits between i an j.